mattDuque/Python-suduku-solver-numpy/README.md

 love to hear it.

 ## Future plans
-I plan to add a GUI to the project so it is a little more presentable, and commens to each function deteailing what each one does.
+I plan to add a GUI to the project so it is a little more presentable, and comments to each function deteailing what each one does.